ntk148v/lets-go/README.md

 * **flag**: The flag package implements command-line flag parsing.

-* **encoding/json**: The encoding/json package implements encoding and decoding of JSON objects as defined in RFC 4627.
+* **encoding/json**: The encoding/json package implements encoding & decoding of JSON objects as defined in RFC 4627.

 * **html/template**: Data-driven templates for generating textual output such as HTML.

-* **net/http**: The net/http package implements parsing of HTTP requests, replies, and URLs and provides an extensible HTTP server and a basic HTTP client.
+* **net/http**: The net/http package implements parsing of HTTP requests, replies, & URLs & provides an extensible HTTP server & a basic HTTP client.

 * **unsafe**: The unsafe package contains operations that step around the type safety of Go programs.
 Normally you don’t need this package, but it is worth mentioning that unsafe Go programs are possible.

 * **reflect**: The reflect package implements run-time reflection, allowing a program to manipulate objects with arbitrary types.
-The typical use is to take a value with static type interface{} and extract its dynamic type information by calling TypeOf, which returns an object with interface type Type.
+The typical use is to take a value with static type interface{} & extract its dynamic type information by calling TypeOf, which returns an object with interface type Type.

 * **os/exec**: The os/exec package runs external commands.